kasyangreen/crashmapping/README.md

 names.
 The 9 attributes represent an intersection of the two sources; attributes unique to either source were removed from the source Excel file.
 Data from the Excel sheet were processed into json and geoJson format with Python scripts developed as part of this project.

-We hope to use Leaflet API to build this web map and use the classic ESRI dark basemap for enhanced visualization.
+We built the web map using Leaflet API and a CartoDB dark basemap for enhanced visualization.
 We may also integrate this with the mapbox traffic layers that display real-time traffic visualization.

 - Interactive elements we want to add include: